Lock in the best mortgage deal – check rates now

 Mortgage rate predictions 2026

-• However, experts warn these cuts may slow or even be reversed due to the current outlook, and note that rates are much higher than before the conflict started.
+• However, experts warn the outlook remains uncertain and note that rates are much higher than before the conflict started.

 Recent key developments in June 2026:

-• The Bank of England held interest rates at 3.75% on 30 April, in a move that was widely expected.
-The Monetary Policy Committee voted 8-1 in favour of holding rates, with one member voting to increase rates to 4%.
+• The Bank of England held interest rates at 3.75% on 18 June, in a move that was widely expected.
+The Monetary Policy Committee voted 7-2 in favour of holding rates, with two members voting to increase rates to 4%.

 • Before the Middle East conflict began, the Bank was widely predicted to make two interest rate cuts in 2026.